psychemedia/island-storynotes/mackerel.md

 MACKEREL IN THE ROAD.

-George Hayden and Bran Loosemore, boatmen, of Shanklln, defended by Mr. J. Marab, were charged with leaving mackerel on the highway to the annoyance of paaaengers.
+George Hayden and Bran Loosemore, boatmen, of Shanklin, defended by Mr. J. Marab, were charged with leaving mackerel on the highway to the annoyance of passengers.

 P.C.
-Shutter said on the morning of the 27th ult., he found mackerel scattered about on the road and the hedges from Shido to Hale Common, and the stench from them was abominable.
+Shutter said on the morning of the 27th ult., he found mackerel scattered about on the road and the hedges from Shide to Hale Common, and the stench from them was abominable.
 They were removed by the sanitary inspector.
 Defendants said they had too many to take home, and they throw them over the hedge between Arreton and Hale Common.
 One or two might have fallen into the highway.

 Mr. Marsh submitted that the case had not been proved against defendants, who, however, were each fined 2s.
 6d. and 4s. costs.